 I found this drill a few years ago while watching a clip of the Detroit Red Wings Development Camp.

-This is a terrific way to practice execution and scoring at full speed.
-The backchecker provides the constraint for the attacking players that forces a full speed attack that is realistic for a transition opportunity in a game.
+This is a terrific way to practice execution at full speed.
+The backchecker provides pressure from behind, forcing the attacking players into a realistic game situation.
 A common problem with many 2 v 1 drills is that the forwards can often take their time and slow down to an unrealistic pace.

 From the defensive perspective the defenseman, goalie, and backchecker need to be on the same page as to how they defend this scenario and then effectively communicate to shut it down.